Mykol71/posos/msposapp/README.md

 PCI/Security Considerations
 ------------------------

-In my opinion, the most important quote from any of these articles to be aware of: _"And while there are hurdles to be jumped and special attention that is needed when using containers in a cardholder data environment, there are no insurmountable obstacles to achieving PCI compliance."_ - Phil Dorzuk.
+In my opinion, the most important quote from any of these articles:

+>_"And while there are hurdles to be jumped and special attention that is needed when using containers in a cardholder data environment, there are no insurmountable obstacles to achieving PCI compliance."_ - Phil Dorzuk.

 - Good Container/PCI Article: